-It’s May in Indy!
-Aside from thawing out from a long winter, everyone in Indy loves the fun race-related activities that last the entire month of May.
-Racing is just part of the festivities, and all are family-friendly.
+Everyone in Indy loves the fun Indy 500 events that last the entire month of May, and most are family-friendly.
 Grab your race fans of all ages and buckle up for a fantastic Month of May!

-Indy 500 Kids Activities
+Indy 500 Events

-The 500 Festival and the Indianapolis Motor Speedway hosts Indy’s most-loved mascots and other local celebrities, as well as the official Indianapolis 500 Pace Car, and all the Chevy Festival Cars.
+The 500 Festival and the Indianapolis Motor Speedway host Indy’s most-loved mascots and other local celebrities, as well as the official Indianapolis 500 Pace Car, and all the Chevy Festival Cars.

-Kids’ Day is from noon-4 and includes free activities such as mini car racing, an obstacle course, circus act workshops, performances and entertainment, appearances by celebrity mascots, and more!
+Kids’ Day is from noon-4 and includes free activities such as mini car racing, an obstacle course, circus act workshops, performances, entertainment, appearances by celebrity mascots, and more!
 Food is also available for purchase.

 Taking Kids to the Indianapolis Motor Speedway